Jcost3110/SalesDataBAProject/README.txt

 Sales Data Business Analytics Project
 This repository contains the source code and documentation for a Sales Data Business Analytics Project.
 The project aims to analyze sales data and provide insights to support decision-making and improve business performance.

+This is a project to display skills in MYSQL Database & SQL queries, Using Excell to clean and Manipulate data to make new metrics as well as show use in Graphs & visualizations, VBA code used to pull data from Mysql and to create new metrics, & Tableau for advanced visualizations of the data.

 Project Overview
 The Sales Data Business Analytics Project is designed to analyze sales data to identify patterns, trends, and correlations that can help businesses make informed decisions.
 It provides a set of tools and techniques to extract, transform, and load data, perform data analysis, and visualize the results.